AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/we-retail-experience-fragments.md

 ---
-title: Experiência de fragmentos de experiência no We.Retail
+title: Experimentar fragmentos de experiência no We.Retail
 seo-title: Trying out Experience Fragments in We.Retail
-description: Experiência de fragmentos de experiência no We.Retail
+description: Experimentar fragmentos de experiência no We.Retail
 seo-description: Trying out Experience Fragments in We.Retail
 uuid: 43a6df77-9dd3-4316-b749-0ef059370f7d
 contentOwner: AEM Docs